 Superconducting microwave circuits play an important role in quantum information processing.
 Circuits composed of Josephson junctions and capacitors with superconducting electrodes can serve as qubits, the fundamental element of a quantum computing architecture.
 Various loss mechanisms limit the ultimate performance of these devices, including trapped magnetic flux vortices.
 Vortices can be trapped in the superconducting electrodes when background magnetic fields are present and contribute dissipation when driven with microwave currents [1].
 Thus, techniques for controlling the trapping of vortices are critical to the development of large-scale quantum information processors with superconducting circuits.
-In addition, highly disordered superconducting films, including granular Al, can be used to form wires with a compact high kinetic inductance that can be combined with Al-AlO2-Al Josephson junctions to form the central element for novel qubit designs that are protected against decoherence [2,3].
+In addition, highly disordered superconducting films, including granular Al, can be used to form wires with a compact high kinetic inductance.
+When combined with novel arrays of Al-AlO -Al Josephson junctions, it is possible to implement new qubit designs that are protected against decoherence [2,3].

 We fabricate our microwave resonators from various superconducting films, including aluminum, deposited onto silicon wafers in vacuum systems at Syracuse University.
-We define the patterns on the ASML stepper and transfer them into the films with a combination of reactive ion etching and liftoff processing.
+We define the patterns at CNF on the ASML stepper and transfer them into the films with a combination of reactive ion etching and liftoff processing.
 For defining Josephson junctions, we use the JEOL 9500 along with a dedicated deposition system at Syracuse University.
 We measure these circuits at temperatures of 100 mK and below in our lab at Syracuse University.